emscripten-core/emscripten/site/source/docs/getting_started/test-suite.rst

   # run all tests in a specific mode (here, asm.js -O1)
   python tests/runner.py asm1

-The *core* test modes (``asm*`` and ``binaryen*``, defined in ``tests/test_core.py``) let you run a specific test in either asm.js or wasm, and with different optimization flags.
+The *core* test modes (``asm*`` and ``wasm*``, defined in ``tests/test_core.py``) let you run a specific test in either asm.js or wasm, and with different optimization flags.
 There are also non-core test modes, that run tests in more special manner (in particular, in those tests it is not possible to say "run the test with a different optimization flag" - that is what the core tests are for).
 The non-core test modes include

  * `other`: Non-core tests running in the shell.
  * `browser`: Tests that run in a browser.
  * `sockets`: Networking tests that run in a browser.
  * `interactive`: Browser tests that are not fully automated, and require user interaction (these should be automated eventually).
  * `sanity`: Tests for emscripten setting itself up.
 This modifies your `.emscripten` file temporarily.
  * `benchmark`: Runs benchmarks, measuring speed and code size.

 The wildcards we mentioned above work for non-core test modes too, for example: